Stevie Snow

 Photos are the low-hanging fruit of visual content, so make no excuses here.
 When in doubt, you can always find or create images to break up your text.

 As long as you choose high-quality images that are relevant to the surrounding copy, they can only do great things for your blog’s performance.
-Just be sure to keep track of the images you use to avoid boring readers with repeat photos.
+Just be sure to keep track of the images you use to avoid boring readers with repeated photos.
 Plus, make sure your image file sizes are optimized for the web to prevent irritatingly slow loading times on the user end.
+Small touches, like descriptive file names and alt tags, can compound the SEO benefits and deepen search visibility.

-Case in point: This isn’t actually a photo of me writing this blog post but it could be.
+Case in point: This isn’t actually a photo of me writing this blog post, but it could be.
+Nonetheless, it keeps you engaged and helps break up the text in a visually interesting way.

 Screenshots